Is there a difference between the singular and plural version keywords when it comes to SEO?

 Is it better to use the singular version of your keyword, or is it better to use the plural version?
 For example, will I get more traffic for the word “laptop” or “laptops?”
 And do you need an SEO strategy to target these variations of a keyword?

-The answer, of course, is it depends.
+The answer of course, is it depends.
 There is never a one-size-fits-all answer to selecting your key phrases.

 Phrases like “cheap” and “free” appear prominently on both versions, but Hitwise identified that for the top phrases:

-- the singular version was more commonly used when looking for laptop accessories like batteries, bags and cases
+- The singular version was more commonly used when looking for laptop accessories like batteries, bags and cases

-- the singular version also contained plural qualifiers like “laptop computers”
+- The singular version also contained plural qualifiers like “laptop computers”

-And when analysing which phrases then resulted in searchers going to a shopping website, Hitwise concluded the plural version generally drove more visitors to ecommerce or buying sites.
+When analysing which phrases then resulted in searchers going to a shopping website, Hitwise concluded the plural version generally drove more visitors to ecommerce or buying sites.
 You might, therefore, conclude that the plural version would be best for your search engine optimisation strategy.

 So what might we conclude from all this?

-- compare the search volume of your specific phrases, for instance “laptops uk” vs “laptop uk” and build your content and linking strategy accordingly
+- Compare the search volume of your specific phrases, for instance: “laptops uk” vs “laptop uk” and build your content and linking strategy accordingly